A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Acknowledgments

 \section{Acknowledgments}

-The author is responsible for the content in this work, however, it is worth mentioning that this work would have been not possible without the encouragement of colleagues at the Department of Statistics of Universidad Carlos III de Madrid (Spain).
+The author is responsible for the content of this work, however, it is worth mentioning that this work would have been not possible without the encouragement of colleagues at the Department of Statistics of Universidad Carlos III de Madrid (Spain).
+The author is supported by the MINECO-Spain project PID2019-104790GB-I00.